Nystagmus is a term to describe fast, uncontrollable movements of the eyes that may be:

 What to Expect at Your Office Visit

-Your health care provider will take a careful history and perform a thorough physical examination, focusing on the nervous system and inner ear.
-The doctor may ask you to wear a pair of goggles that magnify your eyes for part of the examination.
+Your provider will take a careful history and perform a thorough physical examination, focusing on the nervous system and inner ear.
+The provider may ask you to wear a pair of goggles that magnify your eyes for part of the examination.

 To check for nystagmus, the provider may use the following procedure: